tconfrey/BrainTool/_posts/2022-03-10-Five-tools-for-browser-productivity.md

 ---
 layout: post
 title:  "Five tools for browser productivity"
-description: "What are Tab managers, session managers, bookmark managers, task managers and personal knowledge managers?"
+description: "How to use Tab managers, session managers, bookmark managers, task managers and personal knowledge managers to be more productive"
 excerpt_separator: <!--more-->
 author: "Tony"
 audience: "nonuser"